ko1/rubyhackchallenge/EN/5_performance.md

 It's important to be aware which of these indicators need to improve, what influence that will have on the other indicators and if that changes are still in acceptable limits.
 Furthermore, as computers are constantly evolving, it might be important to reevaluate ones choices that were appropriate in the past.

 For instance, a long time ago, memory was the main restriction, but the amount of memory we can use has constantly grown over time.
-This time we might want to use cloud computing, which is billed per execution time, so maybe, memory consumption might not be so important now.
+But this time we might want to use cloud computing, where memory usage equals money, so memory consumption might be relevant yet again.

 It's important to decide what needs improvement right now.